pietroppeter/nimib/refactor_notes.md

 - later I need to decide if I want them to be Option object (they should be but I never used much that API and not sure if it is worth it) or not
 - refactored newBlock to contain blockImpl and other identifiers (nbBlock, nbDoc - will this names clash with aliases?)
   - also renamed to newNbBlock
-  - also added simple logging (should I have a whale emoji everywhere instead of \[nimib\]? yeah probably!)
+  - also added simple logging (should I have a whale emoji everywhere instead of \[nimib\]? yeah probably! but maybe I leave it for another PR...)
+- not sure whether to use renderPlans or renderPlan for NbDoc (and renderProcs or renderProc?)
+- code is now normalized (including newlines)